-Various free photo editing apps for iPad allow users of all standards to take advantage of the mobile editing experience, while paid apps push the boundaries as to what is possible with a tablet.
+Various free photo editing apps for iPad, iPhone and other mobile photography devices allow users of all standards to take advantage of the mobile editing experience, while paid apps push the boundaries as to what is possible with a tablet.

 Let’s take a closer look at the top photo editing apps for iPad of the year so far.